platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 [deploy hook](/create-apps/hooks/hooks-comparison/_index.md#deploy-hook) is
 similar to the build hook but runs after the application image has been built.
 At this stage the application image is read-only, <!-- might not be true -->but our writable disk space has been mounted and is now accessible<!-- /end might not be true -->.
-Find the `deploy:` yaml key, add a new line after `set -eux` and add `npm run build`:
+Find the `deploy:` YAML key, add a new line after `set -eux` and add `npm run build`:

 ```yaml {configFile="app"}